 Council provides opportunities for the public to make submissions to Council on a range of Council functions and publications.
-Public exhibition periods are advertised with details of how to make a submission to Council.
+Public exhibition periods are advertised on Council's website and the Your Say website with details of how to make a submission to Council.